Who is eligible for the HCPDS Postdoctoral Fellowship Programs?

-We have no requirement regarding how much time has passed since completing a doctorate degree; however, since this is a training program, candidates who have significant work/research experience would need to explain in their proposal how this program would benefit them.
+We have no rules regarding how much time has passed since completing a doctorate degree; however, since this is a training program, candidates who have significant work/research experience would need to explain in their proposal how this program would benefit them.

 For international scholars, are visas required, and if yes, is that factored into the review process?